tbullmann/python_for_NEURON_playground/install_on_Mac.md

 3. Anaconda Python

-Download the latest installer from the [Anaconda homepage](https://www.anaconda.com/distribution/).
+Download and run the latest installer from the [Anaconda homepage](https://www.anaconda.com/distribution/).

 _Important Note:_ It seems that Python must be build with the same C compiler as NEURON.
 Therefore remove Anaconda and reinstall if XCode is installed later than an existing Anaconda distribution.